CaglarAlperen/superliminal-object-sizing-illusion-demo/README.md

   }
   ```

   That did not solve the intersection problem at corners because it adds offset value for just one wall.
-After that I thought that moving the object with `transform.Translate` and leaving collision problems to colliders and rigidbody may solve my problem.
+After that, I thought that moving the object with `transform.Translate` and leaving collision problems to colliders & rigidbody may solve my problem.
 I changed my code according to this.

   ```cs
   public class DraggableObject : MonoBehaviour